karocean9/Python/README.md

 Python Reference

 # if-else
-Given an integer, , perform the following conditional actions:
+Given an integer,n, perform the following conditional actions:
 If  is odd, print Weird
-If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than , print Not Weird
+If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than, print Not Weird

 Constraints
 1<=n<=100